|Last Quarterly Update:||11/18/2013|

 Worldwide, the airline industry generates about $640 billion in revenue annually.
 The number of air travelers is expected to grow nearly 30 percent to some 3.6 billion by 2016, while cargo volume is forecast to reach nearly 35 million tonnes by 2016, according to the International Air Transport Association.
 Top regions for passenger growth include the emerging economies of Asia/Pacific, Latin America, and the Middle East.

-The US airline industry includes about 600 companies with combined annual revenue of about $175 billion and is expected to grow at a moderate rate in the next two years.
-Key growth drivers include business and leisure travel spending.
+The US airline industry includes about 600 companies with combined annual revenue of about $175 billion.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options